Strategic Coalition for Data Pricing in IoT Data Markets: Numerical Results

 \subsection{Analysis of coalition strategy}

+\rv{We begin with the evaluation and analysis of the coalition strategy developed through the MAJP solution.
 Fig.~\ref{fig:individual_utility} shows the impact of switch operation between coalition groups on the normalized utility for each device and the identified data types.
-As discussed before, while the data similarity constraints and the cost of coalition are satisfied, any deviation of the sellers to the group different from their true data type consequently lowers its utility.
-This hints the seller will opt to join appropriate coalition and undergo data trading in a group so as to maximize their utilities.
-We also observe, as the data are not perfectly correlated, the impact of information leakage won't penalize normalized utility value to zero, but only lowers it.
-Interestingly, we have an intuitive observation in Fig.~\ref{fig:individual_utility} -- joining a nearby coalition group is more beneficial for the sellers as the impact of information leakage is higher, otherwise.
-In Fig.~\ref{fig:complexity}, we validate the sub-linear complexity of the MAJP solution.
-For this, we set $\Pi\in\{1,2,3,4,5\}$ and include number of devices per group as 1, 10, 20, 30, and 40, respectively.
-We shuffle the devices and their data type, and compare execution of the MAJP solution with the Optimal \cite{papadimitriou1998combinatorial}.
-The combinatorial nature of the coalition formation with the increased number of partitions and the number of associated devices results the Optimal solution to be computationally expensive as compared to the proposed MAJP solution.
+As discussed before, while the data similarity constraints and the cost of the coalition are satisfied, any deviation of the sellers to the group different from their true data type consequently lowers its utility.
+This hints the seller will opt to join an appropriate coalition and undergo data trading in a group so as to maximize their utilities.
+Such strategies of distributed devices lead to a stable solution, consequently, as argued in Theorem 2 and validated in Fig.~\ref{fig:individual_utility}.
+Another observation we have from the figure is as the data are not perfectly correlated, the impact of information leakage won't penalize the normalized utility value to zero but only lowers it.
+Furthermore, interestingly, we have an intuitive result in Fig.~\ref{fig:individual_utility} -- i.e., joining a nearby coalition group is more beneficial for the sellers as the impact of information leakage is higher otherwise.
+This goes along in line with our prior analysis of the system model.} In Fig.~\ref{fig:complexity}, we validate the sub-linear complexity of the MAJP solution.
+For this, we set $\Pi\in\{1,2,3,4,5\}$ and include the number of devices per group as 1, 10, 20, 30, and 40, respectively.
+We shuffle the devices and their data type and compare the execution of the MAJP solution with the Optimal \cite{papadimitriou1998combinatorial}.
+The combinatorial nature of the coalition formation with the increased number of partitions and the number of associated devices results in the Optimal solution being computationally expensive as compared to the proposed MAJP solution.